Updated: Mar 24

-Resource Advisory Committee (RAC).
-The committee is responsible for allocating funds to projects that are located on (or affecting resources on) federal lands.
+EPIC staff Kimberly Baker has been appointed to the Resource Advisory Committee (RAC), which is responsible for allocating funds to projects that are located or affecting resources on federal lands.

 Each RAC consists of 15 members appointed by the Secretary of Agriculture.
 Committee members represent the community interests in three broad categories: resource based industry groups; environmental organizations; and elected officials.

 The Humboldt RAC carries out the requirements of the Secure Rural Schools (SRS) and Community Self-Determination Act of 2000, which enables the Secretary of Agriculture to restore eligible resource advisory committees for the Forest Service.
 According to the RAC overview: “the SRS Act authorizes the use of RACs as a mechanism for local community collaboration with federal land managers in recommending Title II projects on federal lands or that will benefit resources on federal lands.”